evilstickman/stripe-example/README.md

       )
     }
 ```

 #### Backand Service to Call an On-Demand Action

-The method **factory.makePayPalPayment** in the file **/client/src/common/services/backandService.js** calls the on-demand action -PayPalPayment we declared earlier in step 2.
+The method **factory.makePayPalPayment** in the file **/client/src/common/services/backandService.js** calls the on-demand action `PayPalPayment` we declared earlier in step 2.
 You must send the parameter **amount**, though you can send additional parameters as needed.

 ```javascript
     factory.makePayPalPayment = function (amount) {